alz-terraform-accelerator-hack/alz-terraform-accelerator-hack.github.io/apps/introduction.md

 - Discover how to deploy a secure CI/CD pipeline for deploying IaC with GitHub or Azure DevOps.
 - Understand best practices in keeping your code base secure.
 - Learn about existing GitHub and Azure DevOps features that will secure your pipelines.
-- Learn about the various ways to authenticate to Azure through a remote agent.
+- Learn about the various ways to authenticate to Azure from a CD pipeline.

 ## Challenges